openfaas/openfaas.github.io/_posts/2022-06-23-how-to-build-via-api.md

 > The syntax `:1h` will make the image expire and be deleted after one hour, in production, you'll be using your own registry such as the Docker Hub, GHCR or GCR.io, etc, with authentication enabled.

-Alternatively, you can use the Docker Hub or any other registry by prefixing `docker.io` for instance: `docker.io/functions/hello-word:0.1.0`.
+Alternatively, you can use the Docker Hub or any other registry by prefixing `docker.io` for instance, if you were the owner of the "functions" account, you may write something like this: `docker.io/functions/hello-word:0.1.0`.

 ```bash
 echo -n '{"image": "docker.io/'$DOCKER_USER'/hello-world:0.1.0"}' > ./build/com.openfaas.docker.config
 ```

 In addition to the image property the config file also supports defining additional build arguments that will be passed to the build.